Welcome to the German flag

 everything important for seafarers and shipowners about maritime shipping under

-100% wage tax relief from June
+As of now 100% wage tax relief

 Basis for the change is the "Gesetz zur Änderung des Einkommenssteuergesetzes zur Erhöhung des Lohnsteuereinbehaltes in der Seeschifffahrt" (Act of the amendment of the Income Tax Act to increase wage tax relief in maritime shipping).
 This act also repeals the previous 183-day-regulation.
 Crew members do not have to be in a 183 day long employment relationship anymore for the shipowner to be able to make use of this tax benefit.

 The European Commission has declared its consent to this aid on 3.
 May.
 With the publication of this resolution in the Federal Law Gazette (Bundesgesetzblatt), this new regulation will come into force.